Frequently Asked Questions

 What are your fees?

-Our fees are based on the recommended rates published by the Ontario Psychological Association and other licensing boards.
-Fees range from $100/hour when working with a student to $225/hour.
+Fees range from $135- $275/hour based on the training and expertise of the clinician and the nature of the clinical program.
+Our comprehensive program rates are charged in blocks, rather than individual sessions.
 Please contact the clinic directly for rate information.
 More than 70% of our clients receive partial or full coverage under their extended health benefits.

 What age groups do you treat?

-We treat individuals from age 13 and older.
+We treat individuals age 14 and older.
 The team has extensive experience working with youth, couples, families, and adults.
+We are currently building our adolescent eating disorders and DBT care pathways, which we hope to launch Summer 2023.

 What do the first few sessions look like?

 What are your office hours?
-Are there appointments available in the evenings or weekends?
+Are there appointments available in the evenings or on weekends?

-Our standard office hours are Monday through Friday, 9:00 A.M. to 6:00 P.M.
+Our standard office hours are Monday through Friday, 8:00 A.M. to 6:00 P.M.
 We strive to offer appointments that work with our client’s lives and will do our best to schedule a time that works for you.
+We do offer sessions and DBT groups in the evenings.

-How long are sessions?
+How long are the sessions?
 How often do we meet?

 A typical therapy session is 50 minutes in duration; your therapist will spend 10 minutes after the session completing therapy notes.
 The frequency of sessions and the length of treatment will depend on your individualized needs and the type of treatment required.
 For example, a typical course of CPT for PTSD is 12 weekly sessions.
 DBT, on the other hand, is a longer-term treatment requiring a minimum commitment of six months to both individual therapy and group skills training.